 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The reading for February 17 contains a striking statement: "If we say that we have no sin, we deceive ourselves, and the truth is not in us."
+The verses I John 1:8 to 2:6 contain a striking statement: "If we say that we have no sin, we deceive ourselves, and the truth is not in us."
 Another memorable verse follows: "If we say that we have not sinned, we make [God] a liar, and His word is not in us."

-These verses are from 1 John 1:8 to 2:6.
-Their directness makes it clear that the writer, John the Apostle and Evangelist, must have been dealing with some disturbing challenges to the Christian faith.
+The directness of these verses makes it clear that the writer, John the Apostle and Evangelist, must have been dealing with some disturbing challenges to the Christian faith.

 Those challenges came from the various groups and sects that appeared in the earliest days of the Christian Church, when John was writing.
 Many of these groups, influenced by Oriental or Greek pagan philosophies, taught that the soul is the only important part of the human being.
 The body is a prison from which the soul must strive to escape.
 In fact, all material things, including the body, are unworthy of salvation.